 3. Use Digital or Systematic Tracking Tools

 While manual tracking methods such as paper logs or basic spreadsheets can work for small inventories, they often lead to errors or missed reorder points as your inventory grows.
 A systematic tracking method, such as a digital spreadsheet or a simple inventory management system, can significantly improve accuracy.
 Track incoming supplies and usage rates, and set reminders to reorder before stock runs out.
-This proactive approach secure you never face unexpected shortages.
+This proactive approach ensures you never face unexpected shortages.

-To secure that all safety tools meet current standards, it’s essential to cross-check your inventory against official safety guidelines.
+To ensure that all safety tools meet current standards, it’s essential to cross-check your inventory against official safety guidelines.
 Consulting resources like the Government Safety Administration helps confirm that the gear you provide complies with required regulations, protecting your workforce and reducing liability.

 4. Assign a Single Person to Oversee Supplies